Johannesburg | South Africa | 6.10.2020

 CW: “I will be working towards an African street art showcase and another edition of Street Art Cinemart, my graffiti films and publications event.
 I always have multiple projects on the go and ideas for the future.”

 Street Art Africa celebrates diversity, culture, hope, sacrifice.
-Charlot has a mustache that indicates the vanity of man, the hat and the stick the dignity, and his boots the impediments that always hinder him: Charlie Chaplin, like this book, teaches us that man is solution and obstacle, beauty and indifference, and that you’re never too old to dream.
+Charlot has a moustache that indicates the vanity of man, the hat and the stick the dignity, and his boots the impediments that always hinder him: Charlie Chaplin, like this book, teaches us that man is solution and obstacle, beauty and indifference, and that you’re never too old to dream.
 Street Art Africa reminds us that it is always the time to look at the world around us because, despite the difficulties and social injustices, the lights of the city remain on.
 Lights that guide the look towards the beauty of life and people.

 Giulia Celegon, student of Arts, Music and Entertainment Disciplines at the University of Padova, Italy.
 Aspiring writer and filmmaker, she spends her free time collecting DVDs and looking for an art exhibit to spend the afternoon.
 After watching Little Miss Sunshine, she has the incredible and crazy dream of being able to travel around Europe (and beyond) in a van, without worrying about petrol but only about having enough paper to write, landscapes and life.